1992 Oakland Athletics season

 The bulk of the Athletics' 1992 accolades, however, went to closer Dennis Eckersley.
-Eckersley saved an MLB-leading 51 games over the course of the season; in the process, he posted a 7-1 record with a 1.91 ERA.
+Eckersley saved an MLB-leading 51 games over the course of the season; in the process, he posted a 7–1 record with a 1.91 ERA.
 Eckersley's efforts netted him both the 1992 AL Cy Young Award and the 1992 AL MVP Award.
 Eckersley remains the last reliever (and remained, until 2011, the last pitcher of any kind) to be named MVP in either league.

 The Athletics finished the 1992 season six games ahead of the second place (defending champion) Minnesota Twins.
 The division championship was their fourth in five years.
-In the ALCS, the A's faced a strong Toronto Blue Jays side.
+In the ALCS, the A's faced a strong Toronto Blue Jays squad.
 The first three games of the series were decided by two runs or fewer; at the end of the Game 3, Oakland trailed Toronto 2 games to 1.
-In Game 4, Oakland led the Jays 6-1 after seven innings; a furious Toronto rally, however, resulted in a 7-6 Toronto victory (and a 3-1 Blue Jays series lead).
+In Game 4, Oakland led the Jays 6–1 after seven innings; a furious Toronto rally, however, resulted in a 7–6 victory (and a 3–1 Blue Jays series lead).
 The Athletics never recovered from the collapse, and ultimately succumbed to the favored Jays in six games.

 The 1992 season signaled the end of an era in Oakland.
 The team would miss the postseason in each of the next seven seasons; by the time of the Athletics' next division title (2000), no members of the 1992 team remained in Oakland.